mcholismalik/solid-in-golang/README.md

 ## Why
 To make project easier to maintain and extend as project grows, with avoiding bad code that have some indicators :
-- Ridgility (Difficult to change, even small pieces)
+1. Rigidity (Difficult to change, even small pieces)
+  - Dont aware of improvement of some feature
-- Fragility (Easily crashed when code being changed)
+2. Fragility (Easily crashed when code being changed)
+  - Dont aware of unexpected condition
-- Immobility (Not reusable)
+3. Immobility (Hard to refactor, not reusable)
-- Complex (Over engineered)
+  - Write a whole busines rules in one function
+4. Viscosity (Like swim in syrup)
+  - Bad written, pattern, or documentation.

 ## Presentation
 - https://www.canva.com/design/DAEj5nJFQEM/iKQXLXO2btPdeyVzkw2Y3w/view?utm_content=DAEj5nJFQEM&utm_campaign=designshare&utm_medium=link&utm_source=sharebutton